algorithm-helper/algorithm-helper/content/categories/algorithms/graphs/depth-first-search.md

 In both methods, we maintain an array or map `predecessor`, which gives us the previous vertex explored at a certain vertex, and this forms a tree structure.
-When we reach the end of the traversal, we index into `predecessor` at the ending vertex, and continuously find its parent vertex `p` until we reach the starting vertex again, adding `p` onto the stack.
+When we reach the end of the traversal, we index into `predecessor` at the ending vertex, and continuously find its parent vertex $p$ until we reach the starting vertex again, adding $p$ onto the stack.
 Thus when we iterate over the stack, we get the path from the starting vertex to the ending vertex.

 ### Using Recursion